propfeds/lemmas-garden/design_doc.md

   - Spend all money once per month (at any day), which then unlocks the publish
   - Like me, Lemma doesn't stick to a schedule other than a basic alarm clock
   - This will reduce player freedom
+- Current: tau based on **maximum p**
+  - Simpler to track than cumulative p
+  - Harder to progress

 ### 2. Episodic UX